 Health outcomes and experience in the healthcare system – UK Government assessment

 The UK Government set out a number of actions to reduce health inequalities and improve outcomes in the NHS Long Term Plan.
-The NHS response to the coronavirus pandemic has been substantial, although the diversion of resource has led to reductions in service provision that have had a negative impact on health outcomes.
-Existing entrenched inequalities in health outcomes and experience for different groups have been compounded by the pandemic.
+The NHS response to the coronavirus (COVID-19) pandemic was substantial, although the diversion of resources has led to backlogs in accessing care.
+Existing inequalities in health outcomes and experiences for different groups were compounded by the COVID-19 pandemic.

-- Prior to the pandemic, there were longstanding and intersectional inequalities in health outcomes.
-People with learning disabilities, refugees and asylum seekers, transgender people, certain ethnic minority groups including Gypsies, Roma and Travellers, and homeless people have worse physical and mental health outcomes compared with the general population.
+- Prior to the COVID-19 pandemic, there were long-standing and intersectional inequalities in health outcomes.
+People with a learning disability, refugees and people seeking asylum, trans people, certain ethnic minority groups, including Gypsies, Roma and Travellers, and homeless people have worse physical and mental health outcomes compared with the general population.

 - Evidence shows regression in some health indicators for children.
 Childhood obesity and hospital admissions for malnutrition continue to rise, there is evidence of some decreasing vaccination rates, and new evidence shows that the UK has the highest rate of childhood asthma caused by air pollution in Europe.

-- The risk of dying from COVID-19 during the first wave of the pandemic was higher for older people, disabled people, ethnic minorities, and those living in deprived areas.
-The death rate among people with learning disabilities in England was estimated to be up to six times higher than that of the wider population.
+- A report published in August 2020 found that the risk of dying from COVID-19 was higher for older people, disabled people, ethnic minorities and those living in deprived areas.
+The death rate among people with a learning disability in England was estimated to be up to six times higher than that of the wider population.

-- The shift towards more care being delivered via digital and telephone appointments during the pandemic has been received positively by many people.
+- The shift towards more care being delivered via digital and telephone appointments during and following the COVID-19 pandemic has been received positively by many people.
 However, it has created accessibility barriers for those who are digitally excluded.

 Read more about the UK and Welsh Governments’ actions on health outcomes and experience in the healthcare system.